 No refunds will be issued for cancellation or camp days missed for any reason.
 Program changes can be accommodated if space is available, by contacting Bot Camp at email@example.com.
 Additional costs may be charged to your account where applicable.

-Bot Camp summer camps run during the months of July and August.
+Bot Camp day camps run during the months of March, July and August.
 The sessions vary based on location.
-Please click Register at the top of the page, and select a location to view available session dates.
+Please click the Schedule button at the top of the page, to view available session dates.

 Instruction begins at 9:00 am and concludes at 3:30 pm Monday to Friday, including an hour for lunch, snacks and physical activities breaks.